dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 **Most questions answered with LOW confidence or not at all.**

 **If you're the second organization, this spreadsheet saves you from expensive migration failure.**

 ---

+## Common Azure Migration Mistakes This Spreadsheet Prevents

+**Mistake #1: Migrating Applications Nobody Uses**

+**How it happens:**

+Executive mandate: "Migrate everything to Azure by Q4."

+IT response: "Okay, here's the server list from VMware.
+We'll migrate all of them."

+Nobody asks: "Does anyone actually use ServerXYZ-2014?"

+**The cost:**

+Migrated application consuming $1,800/month in Azure.
+Ran for 18 months before someone asked "What is this?"

+Investigation revealed: Application was replaced by SaaS product in 2020.
+Old server still running.
+Nobody shut it off.

+**Cost of not asking: $32,400 wasted ($1,800 × 18 months)**

+**How spreadsheet prevents this:**

+Question 23: "What business process does this application serve?"
+Question 50: "When was it last validated as still needed?"

+If you can't answer both with confidence → Retirement candidate, not migration candidate.

+---

+**Mistake #2: Ignoring Vendor Licensing Restrictions**

+**How it happens:**

+You migrate application to Azure.
+Works great.
+Six months later, vendor audit letter arrives: "Your license doesn't permit cloud hosting.
+Please purchase Cloud License at $75K/year or cease Azure usage within 30 days."

+**How common is this:**

+Happens with:
+- Oracle databases (license per core changes in cloud)
+- SQL Server (need Azure Hybrid Benefit setup correctly)
+- Third-party applications with "on-premises only" licenses
+- Vendor products with separate cloud SKUs

+**The cost:**

+Emergency license purchase: $75K
+Or emergency migration back to on-prem: $50K + downtime
+Or cease business process: Unacceptable

+**How spreadsheet prevents this:**

+Question 18: "How is it licensed?"
+Question 21: "Is the vendor still active and reachable?"
+Question 22: "Is this version still officially supported?"

+**Action:** Contact vendor BEFORE migration.
+Get cloud licensing terms in writing.

+---

+**Mistake #3: Dependency Hell**

+**How it happens:**

+You migrate Application A to Azure.
+It breaks.
+Investigation reveals Application A depends on Database B which is still on-premises and requires 1ms latency that doesn't work across ExpressRoute.

+Now you need to migrate Database B. But Database B supports Applications C, D, E, and F - all of which need testing if you migrate the database.

+**Your "simple" Application A migration just became 6 applications.**

+**The cost:**

+Planned migration budget: $25K (one app)
+Actual migration cost: $180K (six apps + coordination + testing)

+Budget overrun: 7.2x planned cost

+**How spreadsheet prevents this:**

+Question 12: "What other apps, services, or databases does it depend on?"
+Question 30: "Are all dependencies identified and documented?"

+**If you can't map full dependency chain, you're not ready to migrate.**

+Use Azure Migrate dependency mapping + manual verification through interviews.

+---

+**Mistake #4: Lost Installation Media**

+**How it happens:**

+Application breaks in Azure.
+Needs rebuild.
+Ask for installation media.

+Answer: "We don't have it.
+Original installer was on Bob's laptop.
+Bob left in 2019."

+Recovery options:
+1. Try to restore from Azure Backup (might work)
+2. Contact vendor for new installer (might not match configuration)
+3. Rebuild from documentation (if it exists)
+4. Give up and find SaaS replacement (expensive surprise)

+**The cost:**

+3 weeks of senior engineer time trying to rebuild: $30K
+Consultant engagement to help: $20K
+Emergency SaaS replacement: $50K implementation + $2K/month
+Business impact from downtime: Incalculable

+**Total unexpected cost: $100K+**

+**How spreadsheet prevents this:**

+Question 17: "Where is the installer or image stored?"
+Question 31: "Can this app be reinstalled from known media?"

+**If answer is "No" or "We think so but not sure" → Fix this BEFORE migrating.**

+---

+**Mistake #5: No Business Owner = No Accountability**

+**How it happens:**

+You migrate application to Azure.
+Post-migration validation needed.
+Who tests it?

+Try to find business owner.
+Original owner left in 2020.
+Department reorganized twice since then.
+Nobody knows who owns this application now.

+Application is running in Azure.
+Consuming $2,200/month.
+Nobody responsible.
+Nobody testing.
+Nobody knows if it works correctly.

+**The cost:**

+Application runs for 2 years in Azure: $52,800
+Nobody validates it works correctly
+Internal audit flags: "No owner documented for 47 applications"
+Consultant engagement to identify owners: $45K
+Cleanup project to retire orphaned apps: $80K

+**Total waste: $177,800**

+**How spreadsheet prevents this:**

+Question 5: "Who is accountable for the business outcome if this app fails?"
+Question 29: "Has ownership been verified recently?"

+**If you can't identify current owner with contact information → Don't migrate until you do.**

+---

+**Mistake #6: Certificate Expiration Surprise**

+**How it happens:**

+Application works in Azure for 11 months.
+Month 12, it stops working.
+Nobody knows why.

+After days of troubleshooting: Certificate expired.
+Certificate was installed 4 years ago by contractor who left.
+Nobody knew certificate existed.
+Nobody monitored expiration.

+Certificate renewal requires:
+- Finding original certificate request files (lost)
+- Getting new certificate issued (2 week process)
+- Installing without breaking production (risky)

+**The cost:**

+Application downtime: 12 days
+Emergency contractor to rebuild certificate: $15K
+Business impact from outage: $50K+

+**How spreadsheet prevents this:**

+Question 14: "Does this application use a certificate?
+If yes, where is it stored and when does it expire?"

+**Document ALL certificates BEFORE migration.
+Set up expiration monitoring.**

+---

+**Mistake #7: Compliance Violations**

+**How it happens:**

+You migrate application to Azure.
+Works great.
+6 months later, compliance audit.

+Auditor question: "This application processes PCI cardholder data.
+Where's your Azure PCI attestation?"

+Your answer: "We didn't know it processed PCI data."

+Audit finding: **Non-compliance.
+Remediate within 30 days or lose ability to process cards.**

+**The cost:**

+Emergency PCI remediation:
+- Move application to compliant Azure region: $25K
+- Implement required logging: $15K
+- Network isolation fixes: $35K
+- Audit validation: $20K

+Total unbudgeted cost: $95K

+**How spreadsheet prevents this:**

+Question 33: "What type of data does it handle?"
+Question 34: "Which compliance frameworks apply?"

+**If answer includes PCI, HIPAA, SOX, etc. → Architecture changes BEFORE migration.**

+---

+**The Pattern:**

+Every mistake has the same root cause: **Incomplete discovery before migration.**

+The spreadsheet forces complete discovery before you spend money.

+**Better to discover problems during spreadsheet completion (cost: $0) than during Azure migration (cost: $$$$$).**

+---